FIRST-Tech-Challenge/fmltc/terraform/README.md

     1. Enable billing on the new project.
 [Instructions](https://cloud.google.com/billing/docs/how-to/modify-project#confirm_billing_is_enabled_on_a_project)
     1. Create/Download a service key file granted the Owner role.
 You want a JSON key, and you must assign it the Owner role.
 [Instructions](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys)
 1. Copy the downloaded service key credentials file to the fmltc server directory and name it key.json.
 1. From a bash shell in the root of the project run:
     >gradle compileJavascript.
 1. Create a file named 'teams' in fmltc's root directory that has one line.
     >FTC, \<your team number>, \<password>

     Note that you should be careful to not upload this file to public repositories and you should choose a password that is not easily guessed.
 1. Navigate to terraform/dev.
 1. Edit terraform.tfvars to reflect your, project_name and project_id.
 1. Run:
-     >terraform apply<br>
+     >terraform init<br
-     >terraform init
+     >terraform apply

 You should now have a completely provisioned Google Cloud project for the fmltc tool.